reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `cannot create transport costs` is returned when problem cannot be matched within routing matrix data passed.

+### E0003

+`cannot find any solution` is returned when no solution is found.
+In this case, please submit a bug and share original problem and routing matrix.

 ## E1xxx: Validation errors